Working with Photographers

 Label Yourself

 Photographers will shoot dozens of cosplayers throughout the day.
-Unless it's a planned shoot and they know you well, it helps to have a label to remind them of IMG_1068who you are.
+Unless it's a planned shoot and they know you well, it helps to have a label to remind them of who you are.
 Asking them to take an extra shot with you holding up your badge or a small sign with your contact info can help them identify you later.
 Business cards help too, but photographers can have a hard time identifying you when they are sifting through a stack of cards a few days later, especially if your photographed costume does not appear on your card.

 Know your Character